 - Once the bet is placed, the Sharber has the option to immediately Lay off the risk on Betfair, or wait until a later point to do so.
 This will secure a risk free profit.

-Sharbing sounds feasible, right?
+Sharbing sounds easy, right?

-The Problems With Sharbing
+Other Problems With Sharbing

 There are several issues that arise from Sharbing.
 Some of the problems are common sense ‘niggles’ which can be overcome.
 But other problems are less obvious, and I only found out about them myself because I happen to know people who have previously worked at Bookmakers and dealt with Shop Arbers first hand.

 So here they are: